FREQUENTLY ASKED QUESTIONS

 My usual hourly rate is $300.

 For military personnel (active duty, reserve and guard), military spouses, military retirees, peace officers, firefighters, and citizens over the age of 65, my hourly rate is $225.

-Never in divorce cases or criminal cases.
+Never in criminal cases.

 If it is any other type of case, and you truly cannot afford the retainer I quote you, make me an offer.
 I will consider it.
 I have on certain occasions represented honest people of limited means at rates they could afford without an advance retainer.

 How much is your retainer fee?

 I do not have a fixed retainer.
 The amount of a retainer depends on two things: how long I think the case will last, and how much work I think it will take to investigate, research, prepare and try it.

 I will discuss your case with you face to face and tell you whether I believe I can help you.
 Please bring any photos, court papers and other documents you have when you come in to see me for the first time.
 The more information I have, the better I can evaluate your case.